Spines: The Multitudes and Multi-functionalities of their Mechanisms

 The barbs on the quills act like serrations on a knife (Anderson & LaBarbera, 2008).
 They cause the tissue to fail with a lower input of force (Cho et al., 2012).
 When we think of cutting bread, we choose a bread knife (with large serrations) rather than a butter knife (with small serrations) since it provides smoother cuts.
 Similarly, barbed quills penetrate tissue (Figure 5) more easily than smooth quills and produce smoother cuts (Figure 4A).

-Fig. 4 Barbs reduce tissue damage and facilitate penetration into tissue.
-(A, B) Representative histological images of tissue samples penetrated with barbed and barbless quills, respectively, showed significantly less damage induced by the barbed quills (n = 5).
+Fig. 4.
+Barbs reduce tissue damage and facilitate penetration into tissue.
+(A, B) Representative histological images of tissue samples that were penetrated with barbed and barbless quills, respectively, showing significantly less damage induced by the barbed quills (n = 5).
 (Scale bar: 200 μm.)
-(C and D) Microcomputed tomography (Micro-CT) images present the penetrated barbed (C) and barbless (D) quills within tissue.
+(C and D) Microcomputed tomography () images present the penetrated barbed (C) and barbless (D) quills within tissue.
 Both quills were penetrated into tissue with an applied force of 0.2 N. The red dashed arrows indicate the penetrating depth of the quill.
-(Scale bar: 1 mm) (E) Mean penetrating depth of barbed and barbless quills observed in micro-CT images (n = 3) (Cho et al., 2012).
+(Scale bar: 1 mm.)
+(E) Mean penetrating depth of barbed and barbless quills observed in micro-CT images (n = 3) (Cho et a.l, 2012).

 When pointy quills are barbed, they require substantially more force to pull out (Cho et al., 2012).
 The quills pictured below (Figure 5) are synthetically made; however, they illustrate the same point as natural barbed porcupine quills.
 In comparison to other engineering structures, these provide a sort of drag force, much like speed brakes on airplane wings or normal forces caused by the hooks of grappling hooks.
 These micro barbs provide significant adherent forces to the tissue.
 They require significantly more force to be removed (Figure 5B, 5C).